LockerProject/lockerbox-deleteme/README.md

  - Python 2.6+

  - curl

  - Git

- - A C++ build environment (Make, CMake, a C++ compiler, and libssl)

 If you are using a recent version of Ubuntu, this should get you set up ready to run LockerBox:

-     apt-get install python curl git cmake build-essential libssl-dev
+     apt-get install python curl git build-essential libssl-dev

-If you're using Mac OS X, Homebrew works great for installing these dependencies as well.
+If you're using Mac OS X you should have all of the dependencies already.

 If you don't already have Node.js 0.4.10+ installed, it will be built